amitsaxenaoct/amitsaxena.github.io/README.md

 13. Project 9- Equipment Failure Prediction: 1st project from this course (DSC680): This project is to predict failures in equipment using the logistic regression method.

-14. Project 10: This is a placeholder for the current course’s 2nd project.
+14. Project 10- Air Compressor- Anomaly Prediction: This project is to predict anomalies in machines so that appropriate action could be taken to prevent them.

 15. Project 11: This is a placeholder for the current course’s 3rd project.